krb0073/analysis/README.md

 All the codes i can find to attach the retainal and make the mutations of BR
 # Solvent box
 Takes a singel pdb of a molecule and makes a box of that molelcue
+# Time series
+A code that gives statical information base on time series data.